 Velazquez travelled to Madrid in 1623 and painted a portrait of King Philip IV which is now on display in the Prado Museum.
 After this he was appointed the King's official painter.
 He spent the majority of the next 6 years painting portraits of the Royal Family.
 He also painted some mythological pictures including The Drinkers which is also on display in the Prado.
 His depiction of the people drinking with the God of wine is a good example of how interested Velazquez was in realism but still maintains his mythological theme.

 In 1929 Velazquez left for Italy and spent the next two years travelling around the country.
 During his time there he studied Italian art and current trends.
 One of the works that he produced on his travels, Joseph and His Brothers, is on display in El Escorial near Madrid.
 This combines the sculptural style of Michelangelo with the light and shadow techniques of many of the Italian masters.

 When Velazquez returned to Madrid he continued as the court painter.
 He produced many notable works including Prince Baltasar Carlos with a Dwarf which is on display in the Museum of Fine Arts, Boston.
 He also contributed to the decoration of the throne room in the new royal palace of Buen Retiro alongside some of the most famous painters of the day.
 His most famous piece is the battle picture The Surrender of Breda.
 This is now on display in the Prado and is the most celebrated historical composition of Spanish Baroque art.
 Velazquez continued as court painter and architect until his death in 1660.

-From the first quarter of the nineteenth century, Velázquez's artwork was a model for the realist and impressionist painters, in particular Edouard Manet.
-Since that time, famous modern artists, including Picasso, Paul Cezanne, Claude Monet have paid tribute to Velázquez by recreating several of his most famous works.
+From the first quarter of the nineteenth century, Velázquez's artwork was a model for the realist and impressionist painters, in particular Édouard Manet and Claude Monet.
+Since that time, famous modern artists, including Vincent van Gogh, Pablo Picasso, and Salvador Dali have paid tribute to Velázquez by recreating several of his most famous works.